 A hedge of a net investment in a foreign operation is accounted for in a similar way to a cash flow hedge.
 Foreign exchange gains or losses on the hedging instrument relating to the effective portion of the hedge are recognised directly in other comprehensive income while any foreign exchange gains or losses relating to the ineffective portion are recognised in the income statement.
-On disposal of the foreign entity, the cumulative foreign exchange gains or the income is reclassified to the income statement.
+On disposal of the foreign entity, the cumulative foreign exchange gains or losses recognised in other comprehensive income is reclassified to the income statement.